openMetaAnalysis/Burnout-and-quality-improvement/README.md

-Burnout: effect of particpation in quality-improvement projects
+Burnout: effect of participation in quality-improvement projects
 ============================================
 A living systematic review